-The Russia-Ukraine conflict arising from the Russian invasion of Ukraine is a cause for uncertainty.
-The Syndicate has analysed its potential exposures across its (re)insurance portfolio as well as the wider financial and operational challenges brought about by the conflict.
-The Syndicate has direct exposures within the Terrorism, Casualty Treaty, Marine War, and Contingency classes, along with secondary impacts across the Cyber class and potential recessionary impacts.
+The ongoing Russia-Ukraine conflict arising from the Russian invasion of Ukraine and the conflict in the Middle East, is a cause for uncertainty.
+The Syndicate has analysed its potential exposures across its (re)insurance portfolio as well as the wider financial and operational challenges brought about by the conflicts.
+The Syndicate has direct exposures within the Terrorism, Casualty Treaty, Marine War, and Contingency classes, along with secondary impacts across the CyberUpdated class and potential recessionary impacts.
 The Syndicate does not write Aviation business.
 The Syndicate's exposures continue to be actively monitored and managed.